DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 I stared in amazement.
 The resemblance was striking: large heads, weak jaws, childlike proportions.
 Adult humans have the skull structure of juvenile chimps.
-But it’s not just physical.
-We’re neurologically designed to keep learning, playing, and bonding throughout our entire lives.
+This neoteny extends far beyond physical form—we’re neurologically designed to keep learning, playing, and bonding throughout our entire lives.

 This neoteny is unprecedented in nature.
 Most animals lose their playfulness as they mature, but humans are biologically programmed for